Security and fire alarms save lives and protect property. Adding monitoring to these systems helps ensure safety.

 Fire Protection System

 While the National Fire Protection Association (NFPA) recommends several fire monitoring system types, the two main ones are conventional and addressable systems.
-Conventional systems can detect the general area of a building on fire whereas addressable systems can pinpoint the exact location.
+Conventional systems can detect the general area of a building on fire, while addressable systems can pinpoint the exact location.

 Regardless of the monitoring system in place, they must be accompanied by alarm systems to be effective.
-These two components need to exist in tandem to provide the best fire protection coverage possible.
+These two components work together to provide the best fire protection coverage possible.
 The most common fire alarm systems are:

 Simply put, a fire monitoring system is an integrated add-on to a fire alarm system.
 When the fire alarm is activated, the monitoring system immediately sends an alert to a call center.
 From there, an operator will contact the building and/or dispatch the nearest fire department depending on the severity of the signal.